apache/arrow-js/dev/release/README.md

 ### Prepare release environment

-This step is needed only when you act as a release manager first time.
+This step is needed only when you act as a release manager the first time.

 We use the following variables in multiple steps: